rossph3lan/JustCater/README.md

 # JustCater

 I chose to do my first project for a family members business which I have been involved from the start.
 JustCater is a local artisan catering company located in the country side of Waterford.
-He had previously got a website done and was very unhappy with it.
+He had previously got a website done and was unhappy with it.
 Since learning these new skills I decided to make a new website my self.

 # UX